soodt/OpenGL-Island-Animations/README.md

-# GraphicsProject
-Computer Graphics project in OpenGL: Towards an emerald isle
+C++ project in OpenGL: Towards an emerald isle.
+Showcasing Island/landscape graphics and animations